Valerie Cisler, Dean

 - Practical applications in the arts and communication through laboratory, studio, internship and other experiences.

-- Production and performance experiences through art exhibitions, plays, musicals, dance productions, film, radio and television broadcasting, and various other forms of communication.
+- Production and performance experiences through art exhibitions, music recitals/concerts, plays, musicals, dance productions, master classes, film, radio and television broadcasting, and various other forms of communication.

 You may choose a professional program in a specific field or a more broadly based curriculum with a wide variety of choices.
 You may choose one of the majors listed below or a minor in the college with a major from another area.